bitcoin-sv/ts-paymail/docs/capability.md

 # Capability
-A base definition for any new capability, contains information regarding the bfrc, HTTP Method, validation response body.
+A base definition for any new capability, contains information regarding the bfrc, HTTP Method, validating response body.
 Paymail Routes and Paymail Client take a base definition to extend the capabilities

-A handful of base capabilities have been implemented and it is easy to create any new additional capability.
+A handful of common capabilities have been implemented based on there specification

 ## Class: Capability